event guide

 Queen's LandingElegant Georgian-style hotel with a historic annex, plus dining with harbour views & event space.

 Best Western Colonel Butler InnUnderstated rooms in an informal hotel with a gym, plus complimentary breakfast & parking.
+Where to eat before or after

 For a convenient and satisfying meal before or after camp, Avo and Co. stands out for its fresh, highly-rated fare just steps from the museum.
 Revé also offers a polished dining experience with a menu sure to please both adults and kids.